Raulgb4/Raulgb4/README.md

-# 🚀 Aspiring Data & Software Engineer | Business Intelligence | Big Data
+# 🚀 Computer Science Engineer | Business Intelligence | Big Data

 ## 👋 About Me
 I am a **Computer Science Engineer** in my final year at the **University of Málaga**.
 Passionate about **Big Data, Business Intelligence, and Web Development**, I am currently gaining hands-on experience through an external internship program.